netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 - Culture and collaborative practices
 - Security and compliance

-**Local implementation**: Each organization defines its specific domains and hierarchy in CSH.
+**Local implementation**: Each organization defines its specific domains and hierarchy in MOC.

 ### 🔹 `type_ref`
 **Required** | **String**

-Reference to a type node identifier defined in the organization's CSH.
+Reference to a type node identifier defined in the organization's MOC.

 **Universal concepts (examples)**:
 - Patterns and reusable templates